Sierra Creative Interpreter

-The Sierra Creative Interpreter (SCI) was a game engine developed by Sierra On-Line in the late 1980s as a successor to the earlier AGI (Adventure Game Interpreter) engine.
-SCI first appeared with King’s Quest IV in 1988 and powered many of Sierra’s adventure games through the 1990s.
-It introduced higher-resolution graphics, a point-and-click interface, a more sophisticated scripting language, and support for richer audio and animation.
+The Sierra Creative Interpreter (SCI) is a proprietary game engine and development system developed by Sierra On-Line as the successor to the company's Adventure Game Interpreter (AGI).
+Sierra introduced SCI in 1988 with King's Quest IV: The Perils of Rosella.
+The engine used an object-oriented scripting system and an interpreter-based architecture intended to facilitate development across multiple computer platforms.

+SCI evolved substantially during its use.
+Its first generation expanded Sierra's graphics, animation, and sound capabilities while retaining the text-parser interface of the company's earlier adventure games.
+A major revision, SCI1, was introduced with King's Quest V in 1990 and combined 256-color VGA graphics with an icon-driven interface.

 Development

 Magazine advertisement for King's Quest V, highlighting the advanced technical capabilities enabled by Sierra's SCI engine.

 Sierra realized AGI (originally developed for the IBM PCjr) was “under-equipped” for the new multimedia era.

 To meet this challenge, Sierra engineer Jeff Stephenson proposed a completely new, object-oriented interpreter.
 As he recalls, “AGI was written in such a way that it was going to take a major rework of the entire game engine…and so that’s when I pitched Ken on SCI…let’s go with a whole new language, we’re going to have to rewrite this thing anyway, let’s make things better.”

 The result was SCI (initially called LSCI for Large-model Script Code Interpreter), a virtual “bytecode” engine that could be compiled for any platform.
 As Roberta Williams explained, SCI was designed as “a virtual machine language which means that it will work on any machine…Each machine format has its own version of SCI.
 Our games are never IBM conversions.”

 SCI’s design drew on then-modern programming ideas.
 Stephenson was influenced by Object-Oriented languages like Smalltalk, which he discovered in a 1981 BYTE issue.
 He rewrote Sierra’s scripting language into a more structured, object-oriented form.
 As one retrospective notes, “Stephenson completely rewrote the language…going from a simplistically cryptic scripting language to a full-fledged modern programming language reminiscent of C++, incorporating all the latest thinking about object-oriented coding.”
 In practical terms, SCI scripts could define classes for rooms, actors, puzzles, etc., making the engine more flexible.

 King’s Quest IV (1988) was the first title to employ Sierra’s Creative Interpreter engine, demonstrating the engine’s expanded multimedia support.
 It featured a full orchestral score by William Goldstein, one of the earliest uses of a Hollywood-style soundtrack in a computer game.
 These audio enhancements illustrated SCI’s ability to handle more complex musical arrangements and contributed to a more cinematic adventure experience.